Priority Theme 7: Reinforcement of Corporate Governance and Compliance

 Corporate governance system of the Toyo Tire Corporation consists of the Board of Directors, which is responsible for decision-making and supervision; the Executive Committee, which serves as the decision-making body for business execution; the Special Committees, which act as deliberative and consultative bodies for their respective areas; and the Audit & Supervisory Board, which audits the performance of the Board of Directors and overall business execution.
 Our corporate governance structure allows these organs to effectively fulfill their respective functions and responsibilities.

-The chairperson of the Board of Directors nominates candidates who are judged capable of managing the company in a manner that contributes to an increase in corporate value because of their experience, personality, and knowledge.
+The Board of Directors nominates candidates who are judged capable of managing the company in a manner that contributes to an increase in corporate value because of their experience, personality, and knowledge.
 Candidates are elected by shareholders at the annual general meeting of shareholders.

 The chairperson of the Board of Directors also serves as the president, who is responsible for executing operations.
 At least one-third of directors are outside directors, which ensures the independence of the Board of Directors and encourages and strengthens debate.
 Regular independent evaluations of the Board of Directors ensure the functionality and effectiveness of the Board of Directors and various committees.